gerbless/react-tutorial/object-oriented-programming/readme.md

 ![prototypal-diagram][prototypal-diagram-source]

 That's a lot nicer, what do you think ?.
 I know, you are not accustomed to this way of do objects and inherit from them.
-So we will study the many ways you can do object inheritance and object creation in javascript.
+So we will study the many ways you can do object inheritance and object creation in Javascript.

 ## Object creation modes